 NATIONAL RECONCILIATION DAY

-This is a day intended to patch up relationships.
+This day is designed to patch up relationships.
 Misunderstandings, unintended words or actions and simply an unforgiven mistake can tear apart relationships.
-National Reconciliation Day is the time to take that step and make amends.
+The day encourages us to take that step and make amends.
 It’s not too late.
 Reach out to that friend or loved one and make a fresh start.
 Use #ReconciliationDay to post on social media.

 Our research has found several references to Reconciliation Day throughout the year.
 However, credit is given to newspaper columnist Ann Landers, who in 1989, in response to one of her reader’s letters, began annually promoting April 2nd as Reconciliation Day.
 She encouraged her readers to repair their broken relationships and dedicated each April 2nd column to letters concerning just such relationships.